azuredevops619/MCW-Intelligent-analytics/Hands-on lab/Before the HOL - Intelligent analytics.md

 8. Azure will validate your settings.
 If everything is valid, then select **Create**.

     ![A Validation passed success message.](media/2019-03-20-15-18-30.png "Validation passed")
+<--!

-### Task: Create a Power BI account (optional)
+### Task: Create a Power BI account

 1. If you do not have a Power BI account, navigate to [Power BI sign up](https://powerbi.microsoft.com/) to create an account.

 It may take 10+ minutes for the virtual machine to complete provisioning.

-You should follow all steps provided *before* performing the Hands-on lab.
+You should follow all steps provided *before* performing the Hands-on lab.-->